danfuzz/samizdat/doc/language-guide/a02-token-grammar-1.md

     { <> @[string: stringAdd(chars*)] }
 /};

+# Parses an identifier (in the usual form).
+This also parses keywords.
 def tokIdentifier = {/
     first = ["_" "a".."z" "A".."Z"]
     rest = ["_" "a".."z" "A".."Z" "0".."9"]*